 Not all kitten foods are created equal.
 The thing you need to remember is that pet food companies are always looking to make a profit.
 Unfortunately, some companies take this to the extreme by cutting corners when it comes to the quality and safety of their ingredients.
 Because there are many low-quality kitten foods out there, you should know what you’re looking for before you start shopping.

-Here are some things to look for in the best kitten food:
+Here are some things to look for in the healthiest kitten food:

 - It should be complete and balanced according to AAFCO food nutrient profiles for kittens or for all life stages (at least 30% protein and 9% fat)